maniaplanet/documentation/creation/maniascript/general/script-contexts.md

 ## GameModes

-GameModes for Trackmania and Shootmania are located in the "" folder of your Maniaplanet User directory (Usually "My Documents/Maniaplanet")
+GameModes for Trackmania and Shootmania are located in the `Scripts\Modes` folder of your Maniaplanet User directory (Usually `My Documents/Maniaplanet`)

 ## Manialink